Donegal Times

 The Donegal Times was a local newspaper in County Donegal, Ireland.
-The paper is based in Donegal Town.
-The paper acted like a newsletter, covering mainly community and social issues affecting the town and its immediate environs.
-It was first printed in March 1989 as a special supplement in the Donegal Democrat, but is now a stand-alone publication, ordinarily published on the second and fourth Wednesday of the month.
-Only one edition is published in December.
+The paper was based in Donegal Town.
+The paper acted as a newsletter, covering mainly community and social issues affecting the town and its immediate environs.
+It was first printed in March 1989 as a special supplement in the Donegal Democrat, then a stand-alone publication, ordinarily published on the second and fourth Wednesday of the month.
+Only one edition was published in December.

-The Donegal Times is one of three papers that has a base in Donegal Town, the other two being the Donegal Democrat and the Donegal Post.
-It uses a sketch of Donegal Castle as its logo.
+The Donegal Times was one of three papers that had a base in Donegal Town, the other two being the Donegal Democrat and the Donegal Post.
+It used a sketch of Donegal Castle as its logo.
 The paper eventually stopped updating its website with stories and now acts only as an archive of older articles.

-The paper regularly takes a stance on issues that have polarized the community.
+The paper regularly took a stance on issues that have polarized the community.
 High-profile examples are rows that erupted over reports on the Donegal Town Mart and the Donegal Bay Waterbus.

 Liam Hyland, the editor, died on 9 September 2017, and the paper ceased publication.